Kostee/tft-overview/README.md

 tf.compat.v1.experimental.output_all_intermediates(True)
 ```

 in a few scripts.
-Also, some packages had to be installed to old versions - eg. *scikit-learn* to 0.24.2
+Also, some packages had to be installed to old versions - eg. *scikit-learn* to 0.24.2.
+In the end it was again updated to the latest version, but this did not affect the result.

 ### Version 0.2 - Sunday, April 7th